top of page

 - “Rosa” from Colombia after participating in Culture Bump Training in Building America’s Villages Program

 The Culture Bump Approach is the foundation for American-born Americans and immigrant Americans to step beyond diversity and create a new kind of community with a shared culture.
 The program is called Building America’s Villages.
-This unique program was piloted at the College of the Mainland in Clear Lake, Webster and Texas City resulting in walls of suspicion and fear being torn down.
+This unique program was piloted at the College of the Mainland in Clear Lake, Webster and Texas City.
+The result was that walls of suspicion and fear were torn down.
 Neighbors from very different backgrounds came to know one another and to find a common ground – right in their own neighborhood.

-Building America’s Villages is an idea that came to me about 12 years ago as I observed my Jordanian neighbor, my Vietnamese neighbor, my Mexican neighbor and my American-born neighbor.
+Building America’s Villages is an idea that came to me years ago as I observed my Jordanian-born neighbor, my Vietnamese-born neighbor, my Mexican-born neighbor and my American-born neighbor.
 And I reflected that my neighborhood was much like other neighborhoods all around the United States.

-Nationwide, there are enclaves of communities of immigrants from various parts of the world scattered among the larger community with individuals born and raised in the United States.
+Nationwide, there are enclaves of communities of immigrants from various parts of the world. scattered among a larger community of individuals born and raised in the United States.

 My work with Culture Bump and international students as well as corporate training for the past forty years has taught me that there is an observable process by which we human beings can connect with one another.
 And because the process is observable, it is teachable.
 I approached College of the Mainland with the idea of applying that process in community building.
 I’ll finish with two more stories of the results in that program.

-Those individuals are still helping one another – creating programs for studying for citizenship, for supporting teenagers and for creating communities that work for everybody.
+Those individuals are still helping one another – creating programs for studying for citizenship, for supporting teenagers and for giving life to communities that work for everybody.

 (August 31, 2014)